MoserMichael/jscriptparse/PYXDESIGN.md

-   objects - as syntax sugar for maps - NO (can skip that, as an educational language) type hints - NO f-strings - yes functions closures - YES named parameters - NO parameters with default values - yes multiple return values, multiple assignment - as list (similar to python) - yes yield / generators - yes with statement - later iterators - no (generators are good enough, less features) modules/packages - no (can skip that, as an educational language) try/catch - maybe later
+   objects - as syntax sugar for maps - NO (can skip that, as an educational language) type hints - NO f-strings - yes regular expressions - (don't have them yet)

+ functions
+   closures - YES
+   named parameters - NO
+   parameters with default values - yes multiple return values, multiple assignment - as list (similar to python) - yes

+f-strings - yes

+ yield / generators - yes
+ iterators - no (generators are good enough, less features)

+ include of source code in another file - yes modules/packages - no (can skip that, as an educational language)

+with statement - later
+ try/catch - maybe later

 ```

 Currently the language is defined by the [PEG parser](https://github.com/MoserMichael/jscriptparse/blob/main/scripty.js)